International B-class catamaran

-The International B-class/F20 Catamaran, is a development class, on the comeback after the fracturing of the original B-class, into the myriad of one design, off the beach cats we have today.
+The International B-class/F20 Catamaran is a development class of catamaran.
+The original B-class was later split into many modern one-design, off-the-beach catamarans.

 Background

 The B-class was founded during the 1960s and was part of the 4-tier IYRU (now ISAF) approach to divide up the sports catamaran sailing scene into 4 separate groups.
 These A, B, C and D classes were governed by a very small set of class rules to which each design had to comply.
 In the beginning it was just: